A New Approximation Technique for Resource-Allocation Problems: Introduction

 We further generalize the above-sketched approach of \cite{kmps:unified-sched}.
 Suppose we are given a polytope $\mathcal{P}$ in $n$ dimensions, and a \emph{non-vertex} point $x$ belonging to $\mathcal{P}$.
 An appropriate basic-feasible solution will of course lead us to a vertex of $\mathcal{P}$, but we approach (not necessarily reach) a vertex of $\mathcal{P}$ by a random walk as follows.
 Let $\mathcal{C}$ denote the set of constraints defining $\mathcal{P}$ which are satisfied \emph{tightly} (i.e., with equality) by $x$.
 Then, note that there is a non-empty linear subspace $S$ of $\Re^n$ such that for any nonzero $r \in S$, we can travel up to some strictly-positive distance $f(r)$ along $r$ starting from $x$, while staying in $\mathcal{P}$ and \emph{continuing} to satisfy all constraints in $\mathcal{C}$ tightly.
 Our broad approach to conduct a random move $Y := x + R$ by choosing an appropriately random $R$ from $S$, such that the property ``$\E[Y_j] = x_j$'' of the previous paragraph still holds.
 In particular, let $\textbf{RandMove}(x,\mathcal{P})$ -- or simply $\textbf{RandMove}(x)$ if $\mathcal{P}$ is understood -- be as follows.
-Choose a nonzero $r \in S$ arbitrarily, and set $Y := x + f(r) r$ with probability $f(-r) / (f(r) + f(-r))$, and $Y := x - f(-r) r$ with the complementary probability of $f(r) / (f(r) + f(-r))$.
+Choose a nonzero $r \in S$ arbitrarily, and set $Y := x + f(r) r$ with probability $\frac{f(-r)}{f(r) + f(-r)}$, and $Y := x - f(-r) r$ with the complementary probability of $\frac{f(r)}{f(r) + f(-r)}$.
 Note that if we repeat $\textbf{RandMove}$, we obtain a random walk that finally leads us to a vertex of $\mathcal{P}$; the high-level idea is to intersperse this walk with the idea of ``judiciously dropping some constraints'' from the previous paragraph, as well as combining certain constraints together into one.
-Three major differences from \cite{kmps:unified-sched} are: (a) the care given to the tight constraints $\mathcal{C}$, (b) the choice of which constraint to drop being based on $\mathcal{C}$, and (c) clubbing some constraints into one.
-As discussed next, this recipe appears fruitful in a number of directions in scheduling, and as a new rounding technique in general.
+Three major differences from \cite{kmps:unified-sched} are: \begin{description} \item[(a)] the care given to the tight constraints $\mathcal{C}$ (\cite{kmps:unified-sched} counts the total number of constraints, and does not exploit tightness); \item[(b)] the choice of which constraint to drop being based on $\mathcal{C}$ (in \cite{kmps:unified-sched}, it is solely based on $\mathcal{P}$); and \item[(c)] modifying some constraints on the fly (as in steps \textbf{(D2)} and \textbf{(Modified D2)}) in Section~\ref{sec:sched-cap}) and combining some constraints into one (as in steps 2 and 3 of Algorithm \textbf{Sched-Outlier} in Section~\ref{sec:sched-outlier}). \end{description} The process can also be thought of as a \emph{randomized iterative relaxation} method where randomized steps are taken on an iteratively relaxed polytope.
+Randomization also enables concentration bounds to be employed for further analysis.